PrestonPhelan/madness/bracket-generator/to_build.md

 ### Iterate through matchups in order of probability
   - [ ] If first of round
     - [ ] Generate all possible pod matchups, minus clashes
+      - [ ] Add to appropriate trackers
     - [ ] Generate combinations from possible pods
+      - [ ] Add to appropriate trackers

   - [ ] Else
     - [ ] Find a combination with no clashes.
 If it exists, limit has not been found.